magento/devdocs/guides/v2.0/config-guide/cache/cache-priv-over.md

 ## Guidelines for private content {#config-cache-guide-uncache}
 For uncacheable content, keep the following in mind:

-*	Must use the HTTP POST request method to modify Magento state
+*	Must use the HTTP POST request method to change state (for example, add items to a shopping cart)
 *	Specify an uncacheable block in the layout
 *	JavaScript in private content should not rely on [Document Object Model (DOM)](https://en.wikipedia.org/wiki/DOM_events){:target="_blank"} load events because this kind of content can be loaded after main page load event using a separate request